raffraffraff/oci-k3s/README.md

 - kubeapi (port 6443), accessible only from your home IP address

 ## Private Load Balancer & Security Group
 We also deploy a private LB that the k3s workers use to reach the kubeapi internally.
 It also contains backends for ports 80 and 443.
-All nodes are added to this backend set. the cluster nodes reach services on other nodes.
+All nodes are added to this backend set.
 The security group only allows traffic from the public load balancer.

 # Next Steps: GitOps
 This project does not attempt to deploy important things like Cert Manager, External DNS, Sealed Secrets etc. These items are better off being deployed by a GitOps solution like FluxCD or ArgoCD.
 This is an extremely high-level description of how I proceeded with my FluxCD deployment after creating my cluster...